AllanOricil/esp32-mfa-authenticator/README.md

 > **INFO**: for this board `ESP32-2432S028`, and because I use macos, I had to install this [driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) from Silicon Labs.
 - In order to configure `ESP32-2432S028` in PlatformIO, follow the instructions found in this [repository](https://github.com/rzeldent/esp32-smartdisplay).

-## Requirements
+## Dev Environment Requirements

 - python >= v3.9
 - node >= v18.18
+- pnpm >= v8.15
+- vscode >= v1.87
-- platform.io ide extension >= v3.3.3
+- platform.io ide vscode extension >= v3.3

 > **INFO**: Node.js is required because it runs several development tools used in this project.
 Among these tools are those that enforce the "conventional commits" standard.
 This standard is a lightweight convention on top of commit messages, offering an easy set of rules for creating an explicit commit history.
-This readable history is invaluable in speeding up the versioning and release processes, as well as in communicating intent and functionality to your team members.

 ## Runtime Requirements